-EPIK is the public school program run by South Korea’s Ministry of Education, Science and Technology.
-There are over 700 jobs available with EPIK every 6 months.
+English Program in Korea (EPIK) is the public school program run by South Korea’s Ministry of Education, Science and Technology.
+EPIK offers a great gap-year experience for those who want to teach English abroad for one year.
 Earn a great salary plus amazing benefits such as paid accommodation, airfare, vacation, and health coverage!

-You can apply to teach English in any of the following national, metropolitan and provincial offices of education :
+You can apply to teach English with EPIK in any of the following national, metropolitan and provincial offices of education :

 ABOUT THE JOB:

 - All contracts are for 1 full year.

 - 22 classes per week: 1 elementary class would be 40 minutes and a middle school or high school class would be 50 minutes each.

 - Hours are 8:30am to 4:30pm.
 Monday to Friday.
 No weekends, No split shifts.

 - Native speaker from Canada, USA, UK, Ireland, Australia, New Zealand or South Africa

 Step 1: Application: Create an account on EPIK’s website and then complete and submit a job application through EPIK’s online application system.
 You can also apply indirectly through an approved EPIK recruiter.
 Note: Do not submit more than one job application.
 You cannot apply with EPIK online and separately through an approved EPIK recruiter.